Has the government introduced new consumer protections on ticket resales?

 What progress has been made?

 We’re rating this pledge as “in progress”.
-Although the government is yet to introduce new legislation or new consumer protections for ticket resales, it has undertaken a consultation on its proposals to do so.
+Although the government is yet to introduce new legislation or new consumer protections for ticket resales, it has undertaken a consultation and announced plans to do so.

 Measures it consulted on included introducing price caps for resale tickets and creating new legal obligations so ticket resale websites and apps are held responsible by Trading Standards and the CMA for “the accuracy of information they provide to fans”.